 How I Minimize Risk for My Clients

 Often my clients come to me when they’re ready to talk about retirement planning.
 Perhaps they had an employer sponsored plan and want to roll it over now that they no longer work for that employer.
 Perhaps they’ve maxed out the employer retirement benefit and want an additional plan for retirement savings.
-No matter the reason, one of the biggest risks for retired folks is when their money outpaces inflation.
+No matter the reason, one of the biggest risks for retired folks is when inflation outpaces the growth of their money.
 It is important to note that clients don’t need to retired to have this fear.
 Working together, we counter the fear with a more conservative approach to investing that meets their financial goals while being understanding of their risk aversion.

 At Thimbleberry Financial, we minimize risk through investment strategy.